Olex2/help/gui/EN/info/reflection_statistics.md

-# reflection-file-help

 #  Reflection File
 Olex2 will manage the reflection file against which you want to refine your model.
 Select the file from the drop-down menu and this is the file that will be used.

 # Reflection Graph
-These diagnosic graphs can be very useful when you run into problems with your structure.
+These diagnostic graphs can be very useful when you run into problems with your structure.
 Please note that some of the graphs available from here are purely a function of the diffraction data, while other's take your model into account.
 The header 'Reflection Statistics' is therefore not strictly-speaking true -- but calling it only 'Statistics' doesn't seem quite right either!

 ### Wilson Plot
-A statistical comparison of the observed intensity data with the theoretical distribution for a random atomic arrangement, since the atomic scattering decreases with increasing 2Θ.
+A statistical comparison of the observed intensity data with the theoretical distribution for a random atomic arrangement, since the atomic scattering decreases with increasing 2&Theta;.
 Establishes an overall displacement parameter for the structure, B and scale factor for the data, k.

 ### Cumulative Intensity
 Provides an indication of whether the data is centric or acentric.